- Program Overview

 Abstract: Building applications that can read and analyze a wide variety of data may change the way we do science, make business decisions, and develop policy.
 However, building such applications is challenging: real world data is expressed in natural language, images, or other "dark" data formats which are fraught with imprecision and ambiguity and so are difficult for machines to understand.
 This talk describes DeepDive, a new type of system designed to cope with Dark Data by combining extraction, integration and prediction into one system.
 For some paleobiology and materials science tasks, DeepDive-based systems have surpassed human volunteers in quantity and quality (recall and precision) of extracted information.
 DeepDive is in daily use by scientists in areas including genomics and drug repurposing, by a number of companies involved in various forms of search, and by law enforcement in the fight against human trafficking.

 This talk will also describe Snorkel, whose goal is to make routine Dark Data tasks dramatically easier.
 At its core, Snorkel focuses on a key bottleneck in the development of machine learning systems: the lack of large training datasets.
 In Snorkel, a user implicitly creates large training sets by writing simple programs that label data, instead of performing manual feature engineering or tedious hand-labeling of individual data items.
-We'll describe our preliminary evidence that the Snorkel approach allows a broader set of users to write dark data programs more efficiently than previous approaches.
+We will describe our preliminary evidence that the Snorkel approach allows a broader set of users to write dark data programs more efficiently than previous approaches.
 We will also describe the underlying theory, in particular our recent work on new convergence guarantees for Gibbs sampling and large-scale non-convex optimization which play a key role in enabling Snorkel to scale.

 DeepDive and Snorkel are open source on github and available from DeepDive.Stanford.edu and Snorkel.Stanford.edu.

-Christopher (Chris) Ré is an assistant professor in the Department of Computer Science at Stanford University in the InfoLab who is affiliated with the Statistical Machine Learning Group, Pervasive Parallelism Lab, and Stanford AI Lab.
+Christopher (Chris) Ré is an associate professor in the Department of Computer Science at Stanford University in the InfoLab who is affiliated with the Statistical Machine Learning Group, Pervasive Parallelism Lab, and Stanford AI Lab.
 His work's goal is to enable users and developers to build applications that more deeply understand and exploit data.
 His contributions span database theory, database systems, and machine learning, and his work has won best paper at a premier venue in each area, respectively, at PODS 2012, SIGMOD 2014, and ICML 2016.
 In addition, work from his group has been incorporated into major scientific and humanitarian efforts, including the IceCube neutrino detector, PaleoDeepDive and MEMEX in the fight against human trafficking, and into commercial products from major web and enterprise companies.
 He received a SIGMOD Dissertation Award in 2010, an NSF CAREER Award in 2011, an Alfred P. Sloan Fellowship in 2013, a Moore Data Driven Investigator Award in 2014, the VLDB early Career Award in 2015, the MacArthur Foundation Fellowship in 2015, and an Okawa Research Grant in 2016.

 Building and Querying Industry-specific Knowledge Bases (by Shivakumar Vaithyanathan)